-(Image source: econsultancy)
+(Image via econsultancy)

 Selling on marketplaces gives you an opportunity to reach customers who wouldn’t otherwise have found your site.

-Fact: today’s shoppers prefer to use Amazon over Google when searching for products.
+Fact: Today’s shoppers prefer to use Amazon over Google when searching for products.
 And even if they did use the search engine, given the fierce competition in SERPs, they might still not reach your store through the channel.

 #5 You Need to Act Faster than Your IT Department Can

-You therefore have two options:
+Therefore, you have two options: